Deltares-research/DLLMForge/docs/tutorials/tutorial_advanced_agent.rst

           aquifer_data = {
-              "ogallala": "The Ogallala Aquifer is a major water source...", "floridan": "The Floridan Aquifer System is one of the world's most productive aquifers...",
+              "ogallala": "The Ogallala Aquifer is a major water source...", "floridan": "The Floridan Aquifer System is one of the world's most productive aquifers...", "edwards": "The Edwards Aquifer is a karst limestone system supplying water to San Antonio; known for rapid recharge and springflows.", "high plains": "The High Plains (Ogallala) Aquifer underlies parts of 8 U.S. states and supports extensive irrigation."
               # Additional aquifer data
           }
           return aquifer_data.get(aquifer_name.lower(), f"Sorry, I don't have specific information about the {aquifer_name} aquifer.")